clirdlf/ndsa.org/about/leadership.md

 <div class="row coordinating-committee">
     <div class="col-sm-10">
-        <h3>Bradley Daigle, Chair</h3>
+        <h3>Bradley Daigle, 2020 Chair</h3>
-        <p>Bradley Daigle (1st term, 2016-19) is content and strategic expert for the Academic Preservation Trust and other external partnerships at the University of Virginia Library.
+        <p>Bradley Daigle (1st term, 2016-20) (Levels of Preservation co-chair) is content and strategic expert for the Academic Preservation Trust and other external partnerships at the University of Virginia Library.
 He also works on copyright issues related to digital collections.
-Currently
-            he is also Chair of the Virginia Heritage Governance Team.
+Currently he is also Chair of the Virginia Heritage Governance Team.
 Having been in the library profession for over fifteen years, he has published and presented on a wide range of topics including mass digitization, digital curation and stewardship, sustaining digital scholarship, intellectual property issues, mentoring in libraries, and digital preservation.
 In addition to his professional field, his research interests also include the history of the book, natural history, and early modern British literature.
 He received his MA in literature from the University of Montreal and an MLS from Catholic University.</p>
     </div>
     <div class="col-sm-2">
         <img class="img-responsive" alt="Bradley Daigle" src="{{ " /images/coordinating-committee/daigle.png " | prepend: site.baseurl }}">